 $ Barnacles Hostel Galway

 Barnacles Hostel Galway is a great choice for budget travelers visiting Galway Ireland with a prime location in the heart of city.
-There’s a great communal area where you can make new traveling friends, communal kitchen and colorful decor.
+There’s a great communal area where you can make new traveling friends, a communal kitchen and colorful decor.
 Choose between staying in a private room or shared dorm.

 $$ Garveys Inn